hoonjet/tinyShellScripts/README.md

 # tinyShellScripts
- - A set of shell scripts
+ - A set of shell scripts useful for linux computing enviroment
- - I programmed everything unless specified - feel free to use
+ - Please feel free to use unless specified
- - Useful for server operation, could be used as "tutorial" for shell scripting
+ - Each script can be used as a "tutorial file" for shell scripting
 # Tested environment
  - Bash shell
  - Works fine upto Ubuntu Linux 18.04.2 LTS